 SNAP Time Limit Comments

 The comment period has ended.
+Thank you to all who submitted comments.
 We will post updates to the proposed rule as they become available.

 The Proposed New Rule

 Food assistance is at risk–again.
 Just months after Congress and the Administration debated and reauthorized SNAP through the Farm Bill, the Administration is now proposing to implement, through executive action, what it failed to secure through legislation.

 Federal law already requires that states limit SNAP eligibility to just three months out of every three years for unemployed and underemployed adults without dependent children unless they can document 20 hours of work a week

 Now the U.S. Department of Agriculture (USDA) has proposed to make those time limits even harsher.
 USDA’s proposed rule would undercut states’ ability to waive these harsh time limits in many areas where there are too few jobs.
 The USDA estimates its proposal would eliminate SNAP benefits for an additional 755,000 adults and cut SNAP benefits on a ten-year basis by $15 billion.

 Join Hunger Solutions New York and our national partners, Food Research and Action Center (FRAC), Feeding America, Center on Budget and Policy Priorities and the Center for American Progress to generate lots of comments making clear that these cuts would vastly increase food insecurity in New York State and across America.